uvaai/ml1/50 week5/00 Overview/content.md

 data set.

-Then we'll continue with some more [video lectures by Andrew Ng](/week5/multivariate-regression) covering the topics of mulitvariate and polynomial regression.
+Then we'll continue with some more [video lectures by Andrew Ng](/week5/multivariate-regression) covering the topics of multivariate and polynomial regression.
 We'll build both these algorithms in the [programming notebook](/week5/polynomial-regression), where we'll also learn about the essential *bias-variance* trade-off.